freeCodeCamp/freeCodeCamp/docs/how-to-proofread-files.md

 Our proofreading team is responsible for ensuring that translations accurately reflect the source text.
 We trust our proofreaders to ensure that we have very high quality translations.

-If you haven't noticed all our translations are done by hand, by real humans.
+All our translations are done by hand, by real humans.
 Proofreading ensures that there is a consistent tone across our all our translated resources like the curriculum.

-To begin proofreading, you are probably already a translator and have been contributing to translations.
-Visit [our translation platform](https://translate.freecodecamp.org) and login.
+To begin proofreading, visit [our translation platform](https://translate.freecodecamp.org) and login.
 Select "Go to console" in the top navigation bar to switch from the public view to the workspace view.

 ## Select a File